-Prerequisite: Must assess into ENG-007 or take ENG-005 with a minimum grade of "C"

-Students will study the writing process by reading essays illustrating a variety of rhetorical strategies, analyzing texts, and writing, revising, and editing short essays.
+Prerequisite: Must assess into ENG 007 or take ENG 005 with a minimum grade of "C" Students will study the writing process by reading essays illustrating a variety of rhetorical strategies, analyzing texts, and writing, revising, and editing short essays.
 Course is for students who have assessed into developmental English, receiving supplemental instruction for course completion.
 Course Level Fee 2 (4 credits, 3 Lecture, 2 Lab/Lab-Discussion)

-Composition I IAI C1 900
+ENG 120 Composition I IAI C1 900

-Prerequisite: Must assess into ENG-120 or take ENG-007 with minimum grade of "C".
-Students will study the writing process by reading essays that illustrate a variety of rhetorical strategies, analyzing writing tasks and texts, and writing, revising, and editing short essays.
+Prerequisite: Must assess into ENG 120 or take ENG 007 with minimum grade of "C".
+Students will study the writing process by reading essays that illustrate a variety of rhetorical strategies, analyzing writing tasks rhetorical strategies, analyzing writing tasks and texts, and writing, revising, and editing short essays.
 Course Level Fee 2 (3 credits, 3 Lecture)

-Composition II
+ENG 121 Composition II